-The Master said: “A leader is not a mere receptacle.”
+Confucius said: “A leader isn’t a mere utensil.”

 How can I add value?
 This is the key question that you need to repeatedly ask yourself as you go about your daily work.
 As Confucius points out in this well-known passage, a leader is much more than a utensil or receptacle such as a cooking pot in the kitchen or a vessel on an altar.
 Your role is not to passively absorb information and experience but to actively sift and share it with the members of your team so that they can develop their abilities more effectively.